nrapopor/utilities-random/README.md

 This is also possible to override the various settings on the fly as part of the script.
 Be aware that the overrides have a **global**
 (meaning server wide impact).

-Here is the configuration file that can be overridden on the classpath just make sure its to add it to the class path **before** the utilities-random-\<VERSION\>.jar
+Here is the configuration file **utilities-random.properties** that can be overridden on the classpath just make sure its to add it to the class path **before** the utilities-random-\<VERSION\>.jar

 ```properties